dclab-skku/dclab-skku.github.io/docs/_research_area/social_contract.md

   * Practice talk with your colleagues

 * Vacation - It is frequently helpful to step away from the lab and reset.
 I will not police the number of days of vacation you take each year, I will depend on you to keep track of your needs and available vacation days
-  * Eligible for [22 days of paid vacation per year](https://hr.umich.edu/working-u-m/my-employment/faculty-human-resources-services/benefits-postdoctoral-research-fellows) in addition to holidays and season days
   * Please let me know in advance, I'd rather not find out that you are in some exotic destination from a colleague or via social media.
 I have some responsibility for your safety and that's hard to do if I don't know where you are
   * Don't tell me you are going on vacation, ask me if it's ok.
 Invariably, I will say, "yes".
 But if vacations become too frequent given your work commitments and progress, we may need to have a longer discussion
   * Please put when you will be away on the lab Google calendar